Micral: Legacy

 Truong's R2E sold about 90,000 units of the Micral that were mostly used in vertical applications such as highway toll booths and process control.

 Litigation followed after Truong started claiming that he alone invented the first personal computer.
 The courts did not judge in favor of Truong, who was declared "the businessman, but not the inventor", giving in 1998 the sole claim as inventor of the first personal computer to Gernelle and the R2E engineering team.

 In the mid-1970s, Philippe Kahn was a programmer for the Micral.
 Kahn later headed Borland which released Turbo Pascal and Sidekick in 1983.

-Paul G. Allen, the co-founder of Microsoft with Bill Gates, bought a Micral N by the auctioneer Rouillac at the Artigny Castle in France, on June 11, 2017 for his Seattle museum Living Computers: Museum + Labs.
+Paul G. Allen, the co-founder of Microsoft with Bill Gates, bought a Micral N by the auctioneer Rouillac at the Artigny Castle in France, on June 11, 2017, for his Seattle museum Living Computers: Museum + Labs.

+"Association MO5.com", a French preservation group, announced in 2023 that they had acquired a Micral N two years before in 2021.
+They are restoring it and documenting it.